Optimal energy storage and collective charging speedup in the central-spin quantum battery: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+HLS thanks Xu Zhou for providing valuable experimental comments.
 This work was supported by the NSFC (Grants No. 12275215, No. 12305028, and No. 12247103), Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSZ005) and the Youth Innovation Team of Shaanxi Universities.
 HLS was supported by the European Commission through the H2020 QuantERA ERA-NET Cofund in Quantum Technologies project ``MENTA''.